Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 - Keep a private journal.
 Journaling may help improve your teen's mood by allowing your teen to express and work through pain, anger, fear or other emotions.

 - Connect with other teens who struggle with depression.
-Ask the treatment provider if there are local support groups for teen depression.
+Ask the doctor or therapist if there are local support groups for teen depression.
 Depression support groups are offered online, but check them out to make sure they're trustworthy sites — such as the National Alliance on Mental Illness or the Depression and Bipolar Support Alliance.

 Preparing for an appointment

-It's a good idea to be well-prepared for your appointment.
-Here's some information to help you and your teenager get ready, and what to expect from your doctor.
+It's a good idea to be well prepared for your appointment.
+Here's some information to help you and your teenager get ready, and what to expect from the doctor.